Am0rfu5/Am0rfu5/README.md

 The public repos featured here are primarily instructional, experimental, just for fun.
 I may be adding more of my projects as I clean them of any security risks or I may just create some new projects that fit this space.

 ### Web3 Repos:
 Since, 2021 I've been creating resources for those new to Web3 Security and released much of this as a series of "books" on the subject.
-That ongoing project, which is available at [df3ndr.com](https://df3ndr.com).
+That and other projects are available at [df3ndr.com](https://df3ndr.com).

 I also have a number of Solidity Smart Contract example repos that I've created while showing junior developers different concepts.
 These include:
 - [Proxy Upgrade Contracts Example](https://github.com:Am0rfu5/ProxyUpgrade)